GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You have influenced some force affecting the target, giving them the worst luck possible.
 Inflict an undamaging attack against the foe.
 If successful, they suffer a penalty to all saves, checks, and attack rolls for the purpose of determining if any failure is actually a critical failure equal to the tier of this spell.
 This lasts for an hour.
 Each time this causes a critical failure, the penalty is reduced by 1.

-**At Higher Tiers**: Each tier beyond the minimum can eiter increases the range by 3 yards or the duration by 1 hour, in addition to the benefit noted above.
+**At Higher Tiers**: Each tier beyond the minimum can either increases the range by 3 yards or the duration by 1 hour, in addition to the benefit noted above.

 **Critical Failure**: You find yourself the subject of misfortune, as the spell affects you instead.